Benefits of Being a Member of NZAMM

 The training program shall include, but is not necessarily limited to:

 - periods in clinical practice under the supervision of a Fellow of the Faculty either in community or hospital-based practice

 - periods of unsupervised practice but subject to the supervision of a preceptor

 - taking short and long courses of instruction in practices or disciplines pertinent to the Syllabus of the Faculty

-- availing themselves of the educational resources of the Faculty and its members including videotapes, published works, internet instruction, and refresher courses
+- availing themselves of the educational resources of the Faculty and its members including videotapes, published works, internet instruction, refresher courses and scientific meetings

 - undertaking formative assessments provided by the Faculty

 Typically this training would be completed over a period of four years but could be less in the light of aptitude or previous experience and training.

 Upon completion of the training period, and its requirements, trainees will be eligible to submit for the Fellowship examination.
 Upon passing the examination, trainees will be eligible for Fellowship in accordance with its other accreditation requirements.

 Training Program Details

 Eligibility for the exit examination is contingent upon completing a Training Program approved by the Censor-in-Chief.
 The Training Program shall typically be undertaken over a period equivalent to four years, full-time, and shall comprise rotations through approved hospital or community-based clinics, which can include approved Musculoskeletal Centres, Pain Management Centres, Sports Medicine Centres, Rehabilitation Units, or centres specialising in medical imaging or interventional procedures.
 Additionally, successful completion of approved course work with a strong musculoskeletal component, such as a Masters Degree in Pain Medicine or in a cognate discipline – e.g. Clinical Epidemiology, may be considered as approved training, at the discretion of the Censor-in-Chief.

 Full details of the requirements are contained in the training manual.
 Click here to download.